Secure-123/loops-arrays-and-strings/php-arrays-loops.md

 $shopping[]="biscuits"; //add a new item
 ?>
 ```
-We can concatenate using element in an array
+We can concatenate using elements in an array

 ```php
 <?php